Azure/iot-workshop-asset-tracking/step-004-map-visualization/README.md

 ### Setup your local development environment

-1. If you haven't already, clone the current Git repository (`git clone TODO`), and navigate to the `step-004-map-visualization/webapp/` folder.
+1. If you haven't already, clone the current Git repository (`git clone https://github.com/kartben/azure-iot-realtime-asset-tracking-workshop`), and navigate to the `step-004-map-visualization/webapp/` folder.

 2. Open the Windows host file located `C:\Windows\System32\drivers\etc\hosts` (or `/etc/hosts` if you are on Linux or MacOS) and add a new line with the following information:
     > `127.0.0.1 insights-local.timeseries.azure.com`